iachatsproyectos-gif/Nucleus/README.md

 Your data is stored in your browser and is not uploaded to a server by default.

-## 📄 License
+## License

-Currently intended for personal use by the author.
+Nucleus is proprietary software.

+The source code is publicly available for viewing and evaluation, but no permission is granted to commercially use, redistribute, sublicense, modify, or create derivative products from Nucleus without prior written permission from the copyright holder.

+Any authorized use must retain the original copyright notice and provide clear attribution to Nucleus and its author.

+See [LICENSE](LICENSE) for the full terms.